 Cryptocurrencies experience frenetic fluctuations.
 While governments are still looking at the safety of cryptocurrency transactions, countries such as the U.S. and China are coming up with new regulatory frameworks.

-In 2020, the countries allowing cryptocurrency exchanges will increase.
-Cryptocurrencies will continue wider legality as more and more countries hop in the cryptocurrency bandwagon.
+In 2020, the number of countries allowing cryptocurrency exchanges will increase.
+Cryptocurrencies will continue wider legality as more and more countries hop on the cryptocurrency bandwagon.

 In Canada, cryptocurrencies will be supervised by FinTRAC.Australia takes on proactive cryptocurrency regulations.
 Singapore, on the other hand, took a softer approach with the Monetary Authority of Singapore (MAS), since cryptocurrency trading and exchange is legal in the country.

 The overriding theme of all these developments is that blockchain is rising, being popular, and finally finding practical usage cases rather than abstract ones.

 There are concerns about how to execute transactions across several ledgers or how to control anonymized transactions.
 Much of this will come in industry consolidation and the ongoing struggle for interoperability between wallets and ledgers.
 Whoever tries first will probably answer most of these questions.
 The financial technology companies are by far the most willing to fill that role.